RESOStandards/uli-prototype/README.md

 * Python 3 Flask API w/ Gunicorn
 * MongoDB
 * NGINX
-* Docker Compose for ease in local development
+* Docker and Docker-Compose (for local development)

 ## Running Locally
 To run, simply bring up the webserver, web app,  and database with the following commands.
 You may then edit the flask app from the /app directory which hot reloads inside the container.